kenneth256/asciidoc/asciidoctor.md

 mkdir asciidoctor-project
 ```

-The command aboves creates a new folder asciidoctor-project, that will be the projects’s directory.
+The command aboves creates a new folder asciidoctor-project, that will be the projects's directory.

 2. Navigate into the directory by running the command below in your command terminal: